Tips for Traveling With Diabetes

 - Pack comfortable shoes, socks, and a first aid kit to treat minor foot injuries.

-- Follow your daily foot care regimen.
+- Follow your daily foot care routine.

-Coping With an Emergency When Out of the Country
+How to Handle an Emergency When Out of the Country